PUC Actions Related to COVID-19

 Confidential Security Information (CSI)

 If you are submitting Confidential Security Information (CSI), it CANNOT be emailed.
 Overnight delivery is still the most acceptable method to file CSI, but since mail services have been disrupted, we will make arrangements for hand delivery to the Commission under extraordinary circumstances.
-Email Secretary Chiavetta if you must file CSI.
+Email Secretary Chiavetta that you have CSI to file before you actually file any CSI.

 For more information, visit the eFiling page.